manwar/theweeklychallenge/content/blog/review-challenge-093.md

 Random-access to tree nodes is non-trivial, as the nodes exist anonymously, in relation only to their parent and children, but traversing from the root downward is only a matter of following links from parent to child, and is well suited to a recursive routine.

-Thus the near-universal solution to walk the paths was recursion based, with a sum complied along the way, either through an external package variable, through a working accumulator carried with the recursion instances, or even, in the case of Abigail, computed from the tail forward as the instances return.
+Thus the near-universal solution to walk the paths was recursion based, with a sum complied along the way, either using an external package variable, or through a working accumulator carried along with the recursion instances, or even, in the case of Abigail, compiled from the tail forward as the instances return.

 Because of the extraordinarily diverse set of methods I have presented in front of me, grouping and categorization seems unusually difficult.
 Instead I'll break from my usual, more expository form and try visiting each solution in turn with noteworthy observations.